articles

 March 29

 This is a day to commemorate and honor all the men and women who served our country during the Vietnam War.
 Support our local Veterans!
-Find a local organizations that support Veterans or contact local Senior organizations, Assisted Living facilities and Nursing homes as they often have many residents who are Veterans, please do call ahead to see what is allowed at this time.
+Find a local organizations that support Veterans or contact local Senior organizations including Assisted Living facilities and Nursing homes as they often have many residents who are Veterans, please do call ahead to see what's appropriate.
 See a Veteran?
 Thank them for their service and teach your children to do the same!

 By Joel Levine - Provided by photographer via email., CC BY 3.0, httpscommons.wikimedia.orgwindex.phpcurid=6265009